By Patrick Stewart

 - Data which relates to a living individual who can be identified from that data or from that data or other information which is in the possession of, or is likely to be in the possession of the Data Controller;

-b) Sensitive Data.
-This includes racial and ethnic origins, political opinion, religious and other beliefs, trade union membership and sexual orientation.
+Sensitive Data – now referred to as Special Categories of Personal Data - includes racial and ethnic origins, political opinion, religious and other beliefs, trade union membership and sexual orientation.
 This remains but there is added to it, genetic data and biometric data.

-c) The principles which permit processing of personal data are as set out in Schedule 2 to the 1998 Act and comprise.
+The principles which permit processing of personal data are as set out in Article 6 of GDPR and comprise.
 The relevant principles are:

 the Data Subject has given consent;